 The second semester course gives students opportunities to refine their design and manipulative skills and gain experience on more machines such as wood lathes and routers.
 Understanding and using the appearance and properties of different materials is further examined with a view towards designing and producing a more professional result.
-Initially activities will be directed to cater for students new to the course but in the latter stages students are encouraged to produce furniture based on their own design ideas.
-Projects may include a desk tidy, wooden stools and finger jointed trays and boxes.
+Initially activities will be directed to cater for students new to the course but in the latter stages students are encouraged to produce projects based on their own design ideas.